ibm-cloud-docs/Registry/registry_overview.md

    ```
    {: pre}

-2. After targeting a different region, log in to the registry again: `ibmcloud cr login`.
+2. Log in to the registry by running the `ibmcloud cr login` command.

 ### Global registry
 {: #registry_regions_global}